History of Czechoslovak nationality: Habsburg Monarchy

 In 1526, Bohemia became part of the Habsburg crown, but it was not until the battle of the White Mountain in 1620 that Bohemian independence was liquidated and the native, Czech aristocracy dispossessed.
 As for Moravia, it also became part of the Habsburg monarchy in 1648.
 Thus, the Czechs' and Slovaks' lands were divided between Austria and Hungary.
 This division remained even after the Austro-Hungarian Compromise of 1867, whereby the Dual Monarchy of Austria-Hungary was established.

 In their respective Empires, Czechs and Slovaks lived under strongly different conditions.
 On the one hand, Czechs enjoyed a certain autonomy within Austria.
 Their culture and language could continue to live and expand, even though Czech remained mainly spoken by the peasantry.
 Moreover, they were represented in the Austrian Parliament.

 In 1862, the Sokol movement was founded in Prague.
-It played an important part in the Czech national revival and eventually extended to other Slavic countries (Sokół in Poland).
+It played an important part in the Czech national revival and eventually extended to other Slavic countries (such as the Sokół movement in Poland).
 Educated Czechs called for increased political participation.
 They wanted to have similar privileges as the Magyars, or Hungarians, and Germans, but were unable to form a united force.
 Thus, the Czech national movement was mostly suppressed.

 On the other hand, Slovaks were living under harsher conditions in the Kingdom of Hungary.
 Having no political nor economic power, they were dominated by the Hungarians who tried to assimilate them through Magyarisation process as Slovak schools were closed.
 Under such conditions, the development of a national identity was much more complex and slower.

 Having cultural ties with the Czechs, Slovaks were divided between associating with the Czechs or seeking for a separate existence.
 Moreover, the appeal of joining the Czechs was great since they considered Slovaks as members of their own people and often defended Slovak interests in the Austrian Parliament.